-Completed box with Double Thick Panels on Bottom and Back 5.
-Finally I traced out a top panel for the box and attached that in the manner as described above.
+Completed box with Double Thick Panels on Bottom and Back

+- 5. Finally I traced out a top panel for the box and attached that in the manner as described above.
 I had a lot of insulating material left over for future projects.

-6. I removed the two sliding door tracks.
+- 6. I removed the two sliding door tracks.
 I then tried to placed the box into the space pushing it all the way back and found in my case, I had to thin out the top foam panel by about a $\frac{1}{4}$ inch in order to smoothly get it in without forcing anything.
 I also had to bevel the bottom of the back two insulation panels.
 Be sure to check the door to see that it can open and not touch the step down.
 When every thing was tested and marked so I could orient the box in the same successful manner, I removed the box.

-7. Using a spray adhesive on the box I covered it with Mylar (use the inexpensive Mylar sheets that make "Survival" or "Emergency" blankets that you can buy at any outdoor store).
+- 7. Using a spray adhesive on the box I covered it with Mylar (use the inexpensive Mylar sheets that make "Survival" or "Emergency" blankets that you can buy at any outdoor store).

-8. Next I made a cardboard template for the open area where the aft plywood bulkhead is installed just aft of where the box goes.
+- 8. Next I made a cardboard template for the open area where the aft plywood bulkhead is installed just aft of where the box goes.
 Since the bulkhead (on mine anyway) is square it doesn't follow the curve of the hull.
 I then used some $\frac{1}{4}$ scrap plastic I had (but marine grade $\frac{1}{4}$ inch plywood would do fine) to fill in the gap outboard of the starboard edge of the bulkhead and the hull and attached it with screws to the bulkhead.

+Next I lined the

+newly

+I DID

+spray

+and

+expanded aft bulkhead

+use

-Next I lined the 8. and newly base. expanded aft bulkhead with Mylar.
-I DID NOT use spray adhesive but instead used only a few blue masking tape tabs to temporarily hold each sheet in place.
-Lastly I lined the hull behind where the box was to
+adhesive but instead used only a few blue masking tape tabs to temporarily hold each sheet in place.
+Lastly I lined the hull behind

+base,

+NOT

+with Mylar.